Gkemon/Android-XML-to-PDF-Generator/README.md

 **Step 1**.
 Add the JitPack repository to your root ```build.gradle``` at the end of repositories
 ```
+/
+android {
+ .
+ .
+ .
+ .

+   /*Need Java version 1.8 as Rx java is used for file write underneath for preventing UI freezing*/
+    compileOptions {
+        sourceCompatibility JavaVersion.VERSION_1_8
+        targetCompatibility JavaVersion.VERSION_1_8
+    }
+ .
+ .
+ .

+}
+ .
+ .
+ .
 allprojects {
     repositories {
         // ...
         maven { url 'https://jitpack.io' }
     }
 }
+.
+.
+.
 ```

 **Step 2**.
 Add the dependency